TheDARKFURY/Soham-Frens-NFT-ERC721/README.md

-# Customizable NFT Drop Minting Page
+# Customizable NFT Drop Minting Page - Soham Frens

 In this example, you can create your own NFT Drop minting page just by customising the template with your branding, and plugging in your NFT Drop contract address.